 How to Prepare for an Advising Appointment

-Faculty and advising staff are equipped to advise you in preparation for online registration.
+Faculty and advising staff are equipped to advise you and help you plan to register for classes.
 Plan to meet with your advisor during your assigned advising time and make sure you know your registration day.
 Communicate with your advisor ahead of time and give yourself enough time to prepare well ahead of your appointment.

 How to Prepare for your Appointment

 - Start by gathering your educational plan and reviewing requirements in the catalog corresponding to your catalog year.

-- Log on to Boxer Online and review your program evaluation.
+- Log on to Boxer Online and review your progress and continue adding classes to your plan.

 - Review the class schedule.

 Be ready for your appointment at least 10 minutes before you are scheduled to begin.

 In addition to in-person meetings, many advisors schedule Zoom and phone appointments with students throughout the year, and for a variety of reasons.
 Zoom appointments may be the easiest way to connect with your advisor.